DeltaXML/vscode-xslt-tokenizer/README.md

 - This is currently a work in progress.
 Main XPath 3.1 tokenization using standard token types is complete.

 To do:
-- Tokenize non-XSLT element names
+- Highlight non-XSLT element names
 - Use XSLT namespace instead of xsl: prefix
-- Add XPath tests for anonymous functions
+- Configure XSL language for matching-brackets

 ## XPath 3.1 lexer summary

+### Main Features
 - Hand-crafted lexer
 - No regular expressions
 - Iterates character by character